Apple’s HomePod now supports multiple users, but it’s a buggy mess

 Both of us checked, and unlike my account, that Recognize toggle never appeared on hers.
 After a series of invites, requests, and account removals, I went looking online and saw that this is apparently a known issue right now.
 The solution is supposedly to factory reset the HomePod using a hitherto obscure procedure, then re-invite and authorize each user.

 Here are Apple’s official support document instructions for doing that — presciently published just two days ago.
+You have to unplug the unit, keep holding your finger down on the top surface until the Siri speech bubble ironically turns red, then wait for the unit to reset itself and start over.

 Unfortunately, even though I followed them, they didn’t work for us.
 If you’re a HomePod user, I hope you have better luck than we did.

 Without debating the wisdom of Apple’s privacy policies, which I appreciate at least in concept if not execution, I can’t help but think that they’re at least indirectly responsible for overcomplicating the otherwise simple act of setting up a speaker for multi-user sharing.
 Granted, all of the opt-in and invite-based approvals may offer a great deal of assurance that personal data is safe from the prying ears of… well, family members.
 I can even understand why that might matter to some users.
 But if the HomePod’s authentication system is buggy, slow, or overly complicated, many if not most people might not even be able to take advantage of the feature.